Condominium Development, Financing and Conversion

 Developers acquiring condominium projects rely on our team for advice regarding registration requirements and due diligence considerations, including warranties and construction defects, association operation issues and budget structuring.
 Our experience includes the following:

-- representing the sponsors of the reconstruction and conversion-to-condominium ownership of many prestigious New York City properties, as well as the owners of several large residential buildings in the privatization of the city's Mitchell-Lama housing complexes
+- representing the sponsors of the reconstruction and conversion-to-condominium ownership of many prestigious New York City properties, as well as the owners of several large residential buildings and complexes in the privatization of the state and city's Mitchell-Lama housing complexes

 - representing developers in connection with the acquisition, development and conversion of thousands of condominium units nationwide